-Do these changes raise any ethical issues? ☐ Yes ✓ No
+Do these changes raise any ethical issues?

+🗆 Yes 🗹 No

 If yes, identify the ethical issues.

 We don't believe this raises any ethical issues as the same information will be available to veterans' via their My Health Record account.
 The advantage of providing this information via the Veterans' MATES program means veterans will be educated to understand the information in My Health Record.

 List all amended documents to be reviewed.

+Document Title (include version number, if applicable) Version Date

+Insert additional rows if required.

+N/A

-Version Date Document Title (include version number, if applicable) Insert additional rows if required. version Date N/A Section 4: Participating Sites Are all participating sites affected by this amendment?
+Section 4: Participating Sites Are all participating sites affected by this amendment?
 If no, list all affected sites below.
-Insert additional rows if required. ▼ Yes □ No Site (Organisation) State An amendment to an approved research protocol may also impact the individual Commanding Officer (CO) at each affected site (named above) must be notified the PI to determine if the site is impacted.
-Final approval to implement an ame issued by that site's CO. d of the amendment by Section 5: Declaration I confirm that this project is being conducted in keeping with the conditions of ethical approval.
-I confirm that the project is being conducted in the National Statement on Ethical Conduct in Human Research. compliance with I confirm that I have not received any information in any form from the research to suggest this report does not accurately reflect the project. • s47F PI Signature PI Printed Name Date: 12/03/2019
+Insert additional rows if required. 🗹 Yes 🗖 No Site (Organisation) State An amendment to an approved research protocol may also impact the indiv Commanding Officer (CO) at each affected site (named above) must be not the PI to determine if the site is impacted.
+Final approval to implement and issued by that site's CO. ified of the amendment by

+I confirm that this project is being conducted in keeping with the conditions of ethical approval.
+I confirm that the project is being conducted in compliance with the National Statement on Ethical Conduct in Human Research.

+I confirm that I have not received any information in any form from anyone involved in the research to suggest this report does not accurately reflect the progress of the project.

+s47F s47F

+PI Signature PI Printed Name

+Date: 12/03/2019

-Departments of Defence and Veterans' Affairs Human Research Ethics Committee CP3-7-038 Campbell Park Offices, PO Box 7912, Canberra BC ACT 2610
+Departments of Defence and Veterans' Affairs Human Research Ethics Committee CP3-7-038 Campbell Park Offices, PO Box 7912, Canberra BC ACT 2610 s47F University of South Australia

 DDVA HREC/OUT/2019/BN3900145

 14 March 2019

-s47F

-University of South Australia

-Dear s47F

 E016/007 Veterans MATES Program

 The amendment to this project submitted on 12 March 2019 was approved by the Chair of the Departments of Defence and Veterans' Affairs Human Research Ethics Committee (DDVA HREC) on 12 March 2019.
 The approval includes the addition of providing specific feedback to patients, where appropriate.

 You must forward a copy of this letter to all Principal Investigators and to your institution.
 Please note that all requirements of the original ethical approval for this project still apply.

-Should you wish to discuss this matter, please contact the DDVA HREC Secretariat on s47E(d) or ddva.hrec@defence.gov.au.
+Should you wish to discuss this matter, please contact the DDVA HREC Secretariat on \$47E(d) or ddva.hrec@defence.gov.au.

-The DDVA HREC wishes you every continued success in your research.

-Yours sincerely s22

-s47E(d)

-Assistant Director Research Ethics

-For s47E(d)

 Chair, Departments of Defence and Veterans' Affairs Human Research Ethics Committee